AngieYip/cyclemylyfe.github.io/README.md

 Here, they are required to login with their credentials to access the application.
-However,  they have only 3 attempts to have a successfully login and should if they failed to login due to invalid credentials after 3 attempts, the application will force
+However,  they have only 3 attempts to have a successfully login and should if they failed to login due to invalid credentials after 3 attempts, the users will be removed from the application.

 # For Players:
-Upon successfully
+Upon successfully login into the player page, the player will have three options to choose for, which is the Rules & Regulations, Select Level and Play Game.
+When the player click the Rules & Regulations button, he is able to see the ground rules he is required to follow for the application.

+The player can choose a game level up to his preference via a drop-down button.

+And lastly, after the player has selected his ideal game level, he is able to play the application.

 # For SCTF Members: